Important Announcements

 Pay As You Earn (PAYE): Generally 10% of discretionary income

-If you prefer to stay on your current repayment plan and are unable to make payments right now, you may have options to temporarily postpone payments if you meet certain eligibility requirements.
-Depending on the type of loan you have and the postponement option, interest may continue to accrue and capitalize (be added to the principal balance) when the option ends.
-Explore deferment and forbearance options to find out more about these options.
+If you prefer to stay on your current repayment plan and are unable to make payments right now, you may be able to temporarily postpone payments if you meet certain eligibility requirements.
+Depending on your loan type and the postponement option, interest may continue to accrue and be added to the principal balance (capitalized) when the option ends.
+Learn more about these deferment and forbearance options this link will open in a new window .

 Possible Reasons to Temporarily Postpone Payments